-The Trust continues to utilise the Responsible Officer (RO) role.
-The RO role has been performed, by Mr David Brookes and reports have been presented to Trustees.
+The Trust continues to utilise the Internal Scrutiny process.
+The internal scrutiny role has been performed, by MHA Moore and Smalley and reports have been presented to Trustees.
 No major issues have been identified and any recommendations have been implemented.